 How Veinwave Therapy Works

-A small handheld probe with a fine needle tip is used during treatment to apply microwave energy in a process called thermocoagulation.
-The doctor or dermatologist zaps the offending veins, which dry up and fade away completely.
+During treatment, a small handheld probe with a fine needle tip is used to apply microwave energy in thermocoagulation.
+The doctor or dermatologist treats the offending veins, which dry up and fade away completely.
 Although new veins can appear later in the same area, this rarely occurs.
 The treatment is most often a permanent solution.
-Icing of the skin or using numbing cream is often used to prevent even minor discomfort.
+Numbing cream is often used to prevent even minor discomfort.

-This work is done on an outpatient basis, and you can usually return to normal activities immediately.
-A skilled practitioner can treat veins all over the body including the nose, face, neck, shoulders, arms, legs, ankles and knees – anywhere spider veins and telangiectasia appear.
-Telangiectasia is a condition of tangled veins that looks like threads, which are similar to spider veins.
+This work is done as an outpatient, and you can usually return to normal activities immediately.
+A skilled practitioner can treat veins all over the body, including the nose, face, neck, shoulders, arms, legs, ankles and knees – anywhere spider veins and telangiectasia appear.
+Telangiectasia is a condition of tangled veins that look like threads, similar to spider veins.

 After veinwave treatment, the tiny blood vessels are permanently destroyed.
-Your results will improve over the next couple of days.
+Results will improve over the next couple of days.
 There is no need for bandaging, special treatment or bed rest.
 The risks of scarring are minimal, and the procedure won’t discolour dark skin complexions.

 The Benefits of Choosing Veinwave Treatment